bihealth/cnvetti/README.md

 - Supported OS: Linux
 - License: GPL v3
-- Status: Alpha
+- Status: Alpha (use at your own risk!)

-## Upcoming Features
+## Limitations

-- Installation via Bioconda
+- Genotyping is currently very crude and limited in functionality